What Is Fair Market Value (FMV) And How Can You Prove It?

 Purchase Price

-If the asking price represents the seller’s aspirations, the purchase price reveals reality.
+If the asking price represents the seller’s aspirations, the purchase price is the grounded reality.
 Ideally, sellers and buyers should be equally empowered during the process.
-Once agreed upon, the purchase price shows exactly what FMV is at that moment, assuming the parties are negotiating at arm’s length.
+Once agreed upon, the purchase price shows exactly what FMV is at that moment; assuming the parties are negotiating at arm’s length.

 Market Value

 Market value is an amorphous term that approximates FMV.
 In other words, sellers and their agents decide what the market value of their home is, and the market decides whether they are correct.
-In an ordinary sale between strangers, market value and fair market value are the same thing.
+In an ordinary sale between strangers, market value and fair market value are the same.

 It’s when homeowners transfer property between family members or other interested parties that market value diverges from FMV.
-The IRS scrutinizes these to make sure the transaction was fairly priced at the time and all applicable taxes were paid.
+The IRS scrutinizes these transactions to make sure the home was fairly priced at the time and all applicable taxes were paid.

-Let’s consider two situations.
-Let’s assume a parent wants to transfer their home to their child to avoid estate taxes.
-If they decide, during a deep recession and an ice-cold housing market, to make the transfer at the FMV at the time, they could save significantly without violating the Internal Revenue Code.
+For example, number one, let’s assume a parent wants to transfer their home to their child to avoid estate taxes.
+If they decide, during a deep recession and an ice-cold housing market, to make the transfer at the FMV at that time, they could save significantly without violating the Internal Revenue Code.

-On the other hand, if a parent “sells” their $2 million home to their child for $100,000, the IRS will immediately see that this was a gift pretending to be a true sale.
+In a contrasting scenario, if a parent “sells” their $2 million home to their child for $100,000, the IRS would identify this sale quickly and consider it a gift instead of a sale.
 The parents will have to pay the applicable gift taxes.

 Appraisal Value

-As we discussed above, an appraiser will assign an appraised value.
-If you're applying for a mortgage, the appraisal value is a limit on how much a mortgage lender will allow you to borrow.
-The appraisal assigns a monetary value to your home to let you know you’re making a good offer and to let your lender know the value they can expect to recoup should the home be sold after foreclosure.
+As we discussed above, an appraiser will assign an appraised value to your home.
+If you’re applying for a mortgage, the appraisal value is a limit on how much a mortgage lender will allow you to borrow.
+The appraisal assigns a monetary value to your home to let you know you’re making a good offer and to let your lender know the accurate value of the home.

-Appraisals can come in low when a neighborhood is rapidly enjoying an appreciation in home values.
-That’s because the appraiser is relying on past sales – even values from a month or two prior can be lower than current prices.
+Occasionally, appraisals can come in lower than expected.
+For example, when a neighborhood is experiencing a rapid increase in home values.
+This is because the appraiser is relying on past sales when the market is rapidly evolving.
+In this situation, even values from a month or two prior can be lower than current prices.

 Assessed Value

 Your assessed value is the base value assigned to your home by the local taxing authority.
-It’s typically a percentage ranging between 60% and 100% of your home’s market value.
+It’s a percentage ranging typically between 50% and 100% of your home’s market value.

 When you buy a new home, you’ll likely enjoy its current assessed value until your municipality decides to undertake a new assessment for the entire jurisdiction.
 At that point, your purchase price is likely to be taken as its assessed value, subject to local laws regarding exemptions.